AvikantSrivastava/100-days-of-ML-Code/README.md

 **Today's Progress:** Today I read about learning regression in detail with the implementation in numpy.
 I used normal equation to calculate the weights of a function.
 The weights were determined on a random generated data.
 The data contained x and y pair with a linear relation of ' y = 4 + 3x'.

 **Thoughts:** Understanding the algorithms at the fundamental level is a requisite for anyone who practices Machine Learning.
-Looking forward to understand the basic methods at fundamental level.
+Looking forward to understand the basic methods at a fundamental level.

 **Link of Work:**